Is Tonix Pharmaceuticals Holding Corp. (TNXP) a Keeper?

 ROTH Capital, on the other hand, stated in their research note that they expect to see TNXP reach a price target of $6.
 The rating they have provided for TNXP stocks is “Buy” according to the report published on August 18th, 2017.

-During the last 5 trading sessions, TNXP fell by -4.99%, which changed the moving average for the period of 200-days by +27.92% in comparison to the 20-day moving average, which settled at $0.8989.
-In addition, Tonix Pharmaceuticals Holding Corp. saw 44.98% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TNXP rose by +29.78%, which changed the moving average for the period of 200-days by +81.43% in comparison to the 20-day moving average, which settled at $1.0017.
+In addition, Tonix Pharmaceuticals Holding Corp. saw 88.15% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading